The 5 most common symptoms of early menopause.

 KSM-66® Ashwagandha can further support women’s sleep-wake cycles during early menopause by boosting the endocrine system.
 The endocrine system is responsible for the production of hormones that regulate the sleep cycle, as well as those that regulate reproduction and mood.

-Not only can KSM-66® Ashwagandha help to put a stop to night sweats and help you sleep, it also supports the regulation of the mood-determining hormones serotonin, dopamine and norepinephrine that can become unbalanced during early menopause, resulting in the development of low mood, anxiety and even depression.
+Not only can KSM-66® Ashwagandha help to put a stop to night sweats and help you sleep, it also supports the regulation of the mood-determining hormones serotonin and dopamine that can become unbalanced during early menopause, resulting in the development of low mood, anxiety and even depression.

 Furthermore, LYMA’s newest wonder ingredient, affron®, is the only saffron extract to be backed by clinical evidence supporting its ability to improve mood.
 Six independent, peer-reviewed, randomised, double-blind studies have confirmed the mood-benefits of affron®.
 Saffron extract may be just as effective as traditional over-the-counter antidepressant medications at treating poor mental health and - unlike antidepressants - doesn’t come with any nasty side effects.

 One particular strain of estrogen - estradiol - decreases dramatically during perimenopause.
 Estradiol is responsible for blood sugar regulation and metabolism, and its decline can cause unwanted weight gain, particularly around the hips and thighs.

 Increase the amount of exercise you’re doing, avoid inflammatory foods (specifically alcohol, caffeine, refined sugar and processed carbohydrates, all of which can disrupt hormones and contribute to weight gain) and make sure you’re getting enough vitamin D3.